-Short summary: This article discusses the Blue Water Navy Vietnam Veteran’s Act.
-This act was recently signed into law by President Trump.
-This law provides health benefits for veterans and also makes several important changes to the VA loan program.
+Summary: This article discusses the Blue Water Navy Vietnam Veteran’s Act that was recently signed into law by President Trump.
+It provides health benefits for veterans and also makes several important changes to the VA loan program, including eliminating loan limits.

 In this post, we will give quick discussions on the two major changes made to the VA loan program by way of this new law.
 We will go over the specific places that these changes are found within the new law and give a detailed description of precisely what they encompass.
 These amendments to the U.S. Code will hopefully enable more veterans to access the VA loan program and attain the American dream of homeownership.